kyma-project/cloud-manager/docs/user/tutorials/10-60-gcp-redis-instance.md

           name: simple-example-probe
 ```

-## 3. Exec into pod:
+3. Exec into the Pod:

 ```bash
 kubectl exec -i -t gcpredisinstance-simple-example-probe -c redis-cli -- sh -c "clear; (bash || ash || sh)"
 ```

-## 4. Exec PING command:
+4. Exec a PING command:

 ```bash
 redis-cli -h $HOST -p $PORT
 ```
 You should receive `PONG` back from the server.

-# Complex example
+## Complex Example

-This example showcases how to instantiate Redis by using most of the spec fields, connects a pod to it, and sends PING command.
+This example showcases how to instantiate Redis by using most of the spec fields, connect a Pod to it, and send a PING command.

+1. Instantiate Redis

+> [!NOTE]
-## 1. Instantiate redis (this action may take 10+ min)
+> This action may take 10+ min
 ```yaml
 apiVersion: cloud-resources.kyma-project.io/v1beta1
 kind: GcpRedisInstance